DataCoreSoftware/grafana-integration/README.md

 ## Quick Start

-To start the container the first time launch by replacing -e variables:
+To start the container the first time launch this by replacing -e variables:
 * DCSSVR ->  DataCore Server (IP or hostname)
 * DCSREST -> DataCore Rest API Server(IP or hostname)
 * DCSUNAME -> DataCore User name